List of British Turks

 The following is a list of British Turks, including people of full or partial ethnic Turkish origin with British citizenship.

 The majority of notable British Turks come from the large Turkish Cypriot community, followed by ethnic Turks who originate from Turkey.
 In addition, there are notable British Turks who descend from other post-Ottoman modern nation-states which still have significant ethnic Turkish minorities.
-For example, from the Balkans, Silvena Rowe has a paternal Turkish Bulgarian background Moustafa Palazli has a Turkish Western Thracian background from Greece,.
+For example, from the Balkans, Silvena Rowe has a paternal Turkish Bulgarian background Moustafa Palazli has a Turkish Western Thracian background from Greece.
 From North Africa, Kasim Kutay has a paternal Turkish Egyptian background.
 Meanwhile, Egyptian-born Dodi Fayed was maternally of Turkish Saudi origin.
 From the Levant, Farah Zeynep Abdullah, Nemir Kirdar and Rena Kirdar have a Turkish Iraqi background; Rana Kabbani has a Turkish Syrian background; and Skandar Keynes and Soumaya Keynes have a maternal Turkish Lebanese background.

 In addition, there are notable naturalised British citizens of Turkish origin who descend from the modern Turkish diaspora (i.e. from countries which were never part of the former Ottoman Empire).
-The majority are "Euro-Turks" who descend from Western Europe (e.g. Erol Gelenbe and Elif Shafak have a Turkish French background; Atif Bashir and Semra Eren-Nijhar have a Turkish German background).
-Some British Turks have also come from the diaspora in North America (e.g. Erdem Moralioğlu has a Turkish Canadian background).
+The majority are "Euro-Turks" who descend from Western Europe (e.g. Elif Shafak have a Turkish French background; Atif Bashir and Semra Eren-Nijhar have a Turkish German background).
+Some British Turks have also come from the diaspora in North America (e.g. Erdem Moralıoğlu has a Turkish Canadian background).

 Many notable British Turks have dual nationality, including British nationality and the country which they descend from (e.g. Cypriot, TRNC, Turkish, Bulgarian, Iraqi, etc.).
 Some British Turks have also moved to other parts of the modern Turkish diaspora where they have acquired another citizenship.
 This is most notable among the British-Turkish Cypriot diaspora; for example, in addition to their British citizenship, Hal Ozsan also has American citizenship; Mutlu Çerkez also has Australian citizenship; and Alkan Chaglar and Erol Kahraman both also have Canadian citizenship, etc.